Linux

 First, create a digital identity for your Linux device in the Atym Hub using the Atym CLI on your development computer.
 Later in this guide, you’ll apply those credentials directly on the Linux device itself to register it with the Atym Hub.

-If successful, you’ll receive a response containing your deviceUUID and pskSecret.
+If successful, you’ll receive a response containing your deviceUUID, pskSecret, and tenantUUID.
 For example:

 {